wp-plugins/1silex4wp/readme.txt

 == Description ==

-Substitution of your worpress theme by a Flash template
+Substitute your worpress theme by a Flash template

 * only for Flash enabled browsers and not for search engines
 * keep the posts and comments of your WP blog unchanged (database is not modified at all)